 This course explores the lived experiences of forced migrants through an anthropological lens.
-It explores how refugees' identity as well as notions of home and belonging have been affected by displacement, investigates the social and economic lives of refugees, and examines how they interact with UNHCR, aid agencies and host governments.
+It looks into how refugees' identities as well as notions of home and belonging have been affected by displacement, investigates the social, cultural and economic lives of refugees, and examines how they interact with UNHCR, aid agencies and host governments.
 The course is structured as an investigation of the archetypal stages of forced migration: human movement, life in camps, interaction with relief agencies, making a living, claiming asylum, and then return and resettlement.
 Each week will be taught through close reading of first-hand ethnographic materials, combined with lectures, class discussions, guest talks, and workshops.
+The overall aim of the course is to enable students to study in detail how anthropological thinking, concepts, and methods can be applied and contribute to understanding of experiences of forced migration as well as equipping students with a broad overview of contemporary anthropological concerns.